ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 1. Comfort

 Like or loathe them, there’s no denying fat tire e-bikes are comfortable.
-Having those massive 4 inch tires, removes a lot of road chatter, and takes the sting out of potholes and such like.
+Having those massive 4-inch tires removes a lot of road chatter and takes the sting out of potholes and such.
 Factor in front or rear suspension, and you end up with a ‘magic carpet’ ride.

 2. Great for Riding on Sand and Snow

-Fat tire bikes were originally developed way back in the 90’s by riders living in extreme parts of the US.
-From the hot deserts of New Mexico, through to the frozen tundra of Alaska, fat bikes emerged out of necessity.
-Ironically, nowadays most fat tire e-bikes are ridden on asphalt, but they do ride well on wet sand.
+Fat tire bikes were originally developed in the ’90s by riders living in extreme parts of the US.
+From the hot deserts of New Mexico to the frozen tundra of Alaska, fat bikes emerged out of necessity.
+Ironically, nowadays, most fat tire e-bikes are ridden on asphalt, but they do ride well on wet sand.
 They’re also great in the snow, as long as tire pressures are lowered accordingly.

 3. Suitable for Heavier Riders